 As graduation approaches, your high school grad will be preparing for a whole new world.
 While they may be excited about the possibilities that lie ahead, it’s also normal for them to feel overwhelmed.
 After the commencement speech is over, reality hits, and it’s likely they are going to need a lot of direction in the coming months.
 As a parent or mentor, the best advice for the graduate is likely going to come from your own life experiences, but in case you draw a blank, here are a few pointers!

-Help them make new friends with Adventure From Scratch.
+Help them make new friends with Adventures From Scratch!

 The Best Advice You Can Give Your Graduate